alexk99/the_router/bras/subsriber_management_eng.md

 <img src="http://therouter.net/images/bras/vlan_per_subsc_overview.png">

-Each subsriber is connected to a network via a dedicated vlan (dot1q or qinq).
+Each subscriber is connected to a network via a dedicated vlan (dot1q or qinq).
-TheRouter is connected to the subsriber network via a port having access to all subscribers vlans.
-That port would be a parent port for dynamicly created subsribers virtual interfaces (sessions).
+TheRouter is connected to the subscriber network via a port having access to all subscribers vlans.
+That port would be a parent port for dynamically created subscribers virtual interfaces (sessions).
 Each subscriber will have each own dynamic VIF.
 Creation of a dynamic VIF is initiated by an ingress unclassified packet.
-A packet is considered unclassified when its doesn't belong to any known dynamic or normal/static VIF.
+A packet is considered unclassified when it doesn't belong to any known dynamic or normal/static VIF.
-The port flag 'dynamic_vif' should be included into a parent port creation command.
+The port flag 'dynamic_vif' should be included in a parent port creation command.

 	port 0 mtu 1500 tpid 0x8100 state enabled flags dynamic_vif